conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

 for 10 seconds once triggered by a PIR sensor, which you will know inference is happening by the red light on the back of the ESP32-CAM turning on.
-If a rhino is detected, it will send a high signal to pin 13, where you can connect your feather M0 (not implemented to recieve that signal yet) or attach an LED to see when it detects something.
-As is, it will save detection photos to the SD card, and turn the red light off/pin 13 light off once it's finished the 10 seconds of inference, until it is retriggered by the PIR sensor and it will run inference again.
-You can modify the inference time and make it so that the photos do not save to the sd card.
+If a rhino is detected, it will save detection photos to the SD card, and send a string over serial to the feather to activate a lora payload.
+You can modify the inference time (how long the device will analyze photos after being triggered, before it stops and waits again for PIR signal if it doesn't see anything) and make it so that the photos do not save to the sd card.